noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

     - you need to import the extension into the file where its used; as they have to be in scope
     - unless the extension is being applied to an opaque type, as the compiler will check the scope of the opaque type definition for you
 - see `# Opaque Type alias` for a real world example
+- see `# type class` for how to use with type classes

 ```scala